-This base recipe for granola is made with pantry staples and is gluten-free, dairy-free, nut-free, and vegan friendly.
-From there, you can add in dried fruit, nuts, coconut, chia seeds, chocolate chips--really anything YOU like in your granola.
-It is the perfect recipe to use when you want to make a healthy version of granola at home.
+- Customizable.
+Start with the base recipe for granola that is delicious on its own.
+Then you can add in dried fruit, nuts, coconut, chia seeds, chocolate chips, really anything YOU like in your granola.
+This is the perfect recipe to use when you want to make a healthy version of granola at home.

 Ingredients Needed to Make Granola

 - Coconut Oil: I love the earthy flavor the melted coconut oil gives to the granola.
-However, you can opt to use canola oil or even melted butter, if you are not dairy-free, in place of the canola oil.
+However, you can opt to use canola oil or even melted butter if you don't care to use coconut oil.

-- Maple Syrup: The maple syrup sweetens the granola, while giving it a rich flavor as well.
+- Maple Syrup: The maple syrup sweetens the granola while giving it a rich flavor as well.
 I highly recommend using maple syrup over honey when making homemade granola as it really adds the best flavor to granola.

-- Cinnamon: A pinch of cinnamon and salt for flavor.
+- Cinnamon & Salt: A pinch of cinnamon and salt for flavor.

 Ideas for Flavoring Granola

-This recipe for homemade granola is delicious served plain.
-However, there are endless options for adding additional ingredients to change up the flavor and add nutrients to your heart's content.
+There are endless options for adding additional ingredients to change up the flavor and add nutrients to homemade granola.
 I recommend using up to 1 cup of additions to the base recipe.
 I have shared a few of my favorite ideas below.

 - Chia Seeds: Chia seeds add omega-3s, fiber, and texture.
-If using, I recommend using no more than ⅓ of a cup and add them to the oat mixture before baking.
+If using, I recommend using no more than ⅓ of a cup and adding them to the oat mixture before baking.

 - Shredded Coconut: If you like the flavor of coconut, add up to ½ cup of raw, unsweetened coconut flakes to the oat mixture before baking the granola.